 NOMINAL indicates the sensor deviation meets early stabilization criteria.
 The Accept button becomes available when stability is nominal.
 You may accept the early value, or wait for complete stability.
+If you accept the early value, the calibration point will be designated "USER SET" in the calibration report.

 STABLE is displayed when the readings have stabilized.
+The calibration automatically proceeds to the next screen.